stevekinney/your-first-lines-of-js/README.md

 ### Maybe Don't Use `else if`

-A mistake I see novice developers make sometime that they're conditional logic gets overly complicated.
+A mistake I sometimes see novice developers make is that their conditional logic gets overly complicated.
 As a rule of thumb, I try to avoid `else` and `else if` if I can avoid it.
 Let's consider the following code.

 ```javascript
 function setup() {